inflatablefriends/lastfm/doc/contributing.md

 Once you have chosen an API method to work on, you need to do five things before submitting it for inclusion in the API:

 1. Create the command in the right folder
-2. Implement the command, deriving from GetAsyncCommandBase<T> or PostAsyncCommandBase<T> (depending on what [the documentation](http://www.last.fm/api) says)
+2. Implement the command, deriving from `GetAsyncCommandBase<T>` or `PostAsyncCommandBase<T>` (depending on what [the documentation](http://www.last.fm/api) says)
-3. Create a method on the relevent *Api class
+3. Create a method on the relevant *Api class
 4. Collect sample responses from the API for this method
 5. Create a unit test class for the command using the sample responses

-So if I wanted to work on the method ```track.getSimilar``` I would:
+So if I wanted to work on the method `track.getSimilar` I would:

 1. Create the [GetSimilarCommand](/src/IF.Lastfm.Core/Api/Commands/Track/GetSimilarCommand.cs) class in /src/IF.Lastfm.Core/Api/Commands/Track
-2. Subclass GetAsyncCommandBase<T> because the documentation says the method does not need authentication.
-T will be a PageResponse<LastTrack> because the method returns a list of tracks.
+2. Subclass `GetAsyncCommandBase<T>` because the documentation says the method does not need authentication.
+T will be a `PageResponse<LastTrack>` because the method returns a list of tracks.
-3. Add a GetSimilar method on the TrackApi class
+3. Add a `GetSimilar` method on the `TrackApi` class
 4. Use the Syro dev tool to collect responses for: (page 0, limit 1), (page 0, limit 20) and a failure case, i.e. when a track which doesn't have similar responses.
 The failure case might be hard to find for some methods, when this is the case the test doesn't matter too much so you may skip it.
 5. Create a class in the unit test project, and test the command execution with each of the sample responses.